Kudzai-Nyatsine/Game-Project/README.md

 # How to play the game

-- Use the up key to make the character balanced in the air
+- Use the up key to make the character maintain its gravity.
 - Ensure the flamingo doesn't hit the poles nor hit the top and bottom of the container.
 - The speed of the game increases as the game progresses.
 - The Player's scores also increases as the game progresses.